 Popular Skills for Eligibility Specialist

 Eligibility Specialists report using a pretty varied skill set on the job.
-Most notably, skills in Medicaid Case Management, Medicaid Eligibility, Insurance, and Knowledge of Medicaid & Medicare are correlated to pay that is above average, with boosts between 4 percent and 14 percent.
-Skills that are correlated to lower pay, on the other hand, include Microsoft Office and Case Management.
-It is often found that people who know Customer Service are also skilled in Insurance.
+Most notably, skills in Medicaid Case Management, Knowledge of Medicaid & Medicare, Medicaid Eligibility, and Insurance are correlated to pay that is above average, with boosts between 8 percent and 12 percent.
+Skills that seem to negatively impact pay include Microsoft Office, Case Management, and Data Entry.
+Those educated in Customer Service tend to be well versed in Insurance.

 Pay by Experience Level for Eligibility Specialist